material-motion/material-motion/concepts/runtimes.md

 Executors can either be **unique** or **common**.

 A unique executor has **at most** one instance for a given target.
-This single executor instance will be provided with all relevant Plans associated with the target.
+This instance will be provided with all relevant Plans associated with the target.

 A common executor can have at **most** one instance for a given target.